UCU industrial action FAQs

 You can be required to attend to any backlog of work as a priority upon your return to work (following strike action) or upon your return to normal working (following action short of strike), including rescheduling any teaching commitments missed, and without any additional pay.

-You cannot legitimately refuse to undertake any backlog of work caused by your participation in the industrial action, including rescheduling any teaching commitments missed, subject to your overall workload being reasonable.
-If deemed necessary, your Head of School and/or Head of Department may reallocate or defer the completion of, or participation in, some of your other duties, to prioritise the rescheduling of your teaching commitments and/or the clearing of any other backlog of work created.
+You cannot legitimately refuse to undertake any backlog of work caused by your participation in the industrial action, including rescheduling any teaching commitments missed or clearing any marking and assessment backlogs created, subject to your overall workload being reasonable.
+If deemed necessary, your Head of School and/or Head of Department may reallocate or defer the completion of, or participation in, some of your other duties, to prioritise the rescheduling of your teaching commitments and/or the clearing of any other backlog of work created (including any outstanding marking and assessments).

 In the event of a refusal to reschedule any teaching missed, this will be deemed as action short of strike (ASOS) due to ‘not rescheduling lectures or classes cancelled due to strike action’ and therefore your pay will be withheld accordingly (see question 10 for further details).